Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 connection is closed.

 Closing connections periodically is necessary to free per-connection memory allocations.
-Therefore, using too high maximum number of requests could result in excessive memory usage and not recommended.
+Therefore, using too high a maximum number of requests could result in excessive memory usage and is not recommended.

 See:
 https://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_requests